FCO/Red/docs/api/MetamodelX/Red/Model.md

 ) returns Mu
 ```

-Returns a hash of foreign keys
+Returns a hash of foreign keys of the model.

 ### method table